 Picture having to quickly evacuate your home.
 What few items would utterly devastate you if they were lost?
-(We're not talking about collectibles with value; we'll get to those in a minute).
+(We're not talking about collectibles with value, we'll get to those in a minute).
 These are likely photos, letters, artwork, handmade gifts or things you made, jewelry, a small family heirloom, perhaps an item or two from your travels.
 What sentimental items would you save from a burning house?
 Gather or identify these items first.
 Try using sticky notes to mark these items or pack them all in a box.

 Keep this selection deliberately small.
 It's meant to be a special and meaningful group of items.
 There's another level of belongings you can keep which are non-critical.
-But a ‘personal treasure’ pile should fit in your backseat.
+But a personal treasure pile should fit in your backseat.

-Nwo you're ready for the nitty-gritty part of how to downsize.
+Now you're ready for the nitty-gritty part of how to downsize.
 Declutter room by room and learn the extraordinary feeling of lightness that a purge can bring.
-There are the four categories that matter most to you now: gift, sell, donate, trash.
-The more items you can identify for each cateogry, the happier you will be (and the lighter your load at moving time).
-Tackle your home room by room; you'll have a larger feeling of accomplishment that way.
+There are four categories that matter most to you now: Gift, sell, donate, trash.
+The more items you can identify for each category, the happier you will be (and the lighter your load at moving time).
+Tackle your home room by room — you'll have a larger feeling of accomplishment that way.

 If you have the space to do so, move items you plan to sell or donate into dedicated spaces, like the garage or a spare room.
-Fill your rubber gift tubs.
-And think about how you'd like to sell other items.
-There’s ebay (yourself or through a hired seller); consignment stores; online apps and Facebook sale pages; a garage sale; or – if you amass enough items – an estate sale or auction.
+Fill your rubber gift tubs as you go.
+In addition, think about how you'd like to sell other items.
+There are selling apps, consignment stores and garage sales you could use to sell your unwanted items.
+Or, if you amass enough items, an estate sale or auction could be more productive.
 It won't be long before you get a rush from filling your trash cans.
 You can do it!